Skip to main content

 Only reviews from the past 12 months are used to calculate your TrustScore.
 Older reviews remain visible online but do not influence the live score.

 I am often asked “Do I really have to invite every customer to leave a review?”.
+As you would expect, TrustPilot will say yes, of course you should.

 Common tactics include: